ComplianceAsCode/content/tests/README.md

   - `hypervisor`: Typically, you will use the `qemu:///system` value.
   - `domain`: `libvirt` domain, which is basically name of the virtual machine.

-docker-based tests:
+Container-based tests:

-- `--docker`: Accepts the base image name.
+- `--docker`: Uses Docker as container engine.
+Accepts the base image name.
+- `--container`: Uses Podman as container engine.
+Accepts the base image name.

 ### Profile-based testing